 Together, the above 6 elements—your story, voice, logo, color palette, imagery, and typography—shape your brand.
 Create a brand style guide so you can put these specifications into writing.
 That way, you’ll build the consistency you need to cultivate your brand’s image, connect with customers, and stand apart from the competition.

-If you make a logo with Tailor Brands, you’ll automatically get a Brand Book—our version of a brand style guide—that lists the best fonts, colors, logo iterations, etc. for your brand.
+If you make a logo with our logo design tool you’ll automatically get a Brand Book—our version of a brand style guide—that lists the best fonts, colors, logo iterations, etc. for your brand.
 But, if you need to create one from scratch, here’s what you need to know:

 A brand story is one of the six main components of your brand style guide.
 A brand story is a narrative about your company that centers on your company’s values and reasons for existence.
 A typical brand story includes your company’s origins, the problem it sets out to solve, the mission and values it carries forward, and its vision for the future.